dc-mak/coq-dpdgraph/README.md

 This should produce a plug-in library for Coq and an executable :
 - `./dpdgraph.cmxs` : a plug-in to be loaded in Coq
 - `./dpd2dot` : a tool to transform .dpd files into .dot graphs.

+If you prefer all compiled files to stay in the coq-dpdgraph directory, you can skip the make install command.
+However, you will have to use
+   $ coqtop -R <coq-dpdgraph-directory> dpdgraph -I <coq-dpdgraph-directory>

 #### install using opam